nickjackolaisen/BusinessInitiaitive/_posts/statistics/non-profit organizations stats/2023-07-28-non_profit_growth_impact.md

 This growth has been driven by various factors, including increased public awareness, government support, and the rise of social entrepreneurship.

-Globally, the non-profit sector has also seen significant growth.

-According to a report by the Johns Hopkins Center for Civil Society Studies, non-profit employment [grew by an average of 3.1% per year between 2000 and 2017](https://ccss.jhu.edu/global-civil-society-employment-update/) in the 40 studied countries, outpacing overall employment growth.

-This growth highlights the increasing importance of non-profit organizations in addressing global challenges and improving people's lives.
+Globally, the non-profit sector has also seen significant growth, highlighting the increasing importance of non-profit organizations in addressing global challenges and improving people's lives.

 ## Sector-Specific Impact of Non-Profit Organizations